The main Sardinian traditions through the main festivities, including music, dance, and gastronomy.

-The event, which lasts about a week, is dedicated to traditional music and dances and sees the participation of the Ittiri folk group, joined by various Sardinian folk associations and from many other parts of the world.
+The event, which will run from 20 to 25 July, is dedicated to traditional music and dances and sees the participation of the Ittiri folk group, joined by various Sardinian folk associations and from many other parts of the world.

 During the Ittiri Folk Festival, visitors can enjoy folk concerts in the streets and squares of the town, traditional dances and characteristic parades in which dozens of groups take part, bringing joy with their music and colourful costumes.

 Talking about Sardinian culture also means talking about food, wine, and typical cuisine.

 Sardinian cuisine is based on simple and original ingredients derived from pastoral, peasant and maritime traditions.
 It varies from area to area, not only in the name of the dishes but also in the components used.

 Wild boar and pork hams, and sausages are familiar, accompanied by olives and mushrooms.
 Some typical first courses are the 'malloreddus', a kind of small dumplings dressed with a full-bodied sausage sauce, called 'alla campidanese', or with cheese, called 'casu furriau'.

 Also typical are the 'culurgiones ogliastrini', the 'fregula', the 'zuppa gallurese' and the 'lorighittas'.